cind/pijp-frangi/README.md

     - (latest recommendation is to use just v.1.
 If v.2, have to run both functions (v.1, v.2))

 Analyze:
-- run frangi filter with default recommended parameters (threshold at 0.0002, close to Sepehrband et al 2021), removing WMH with WMH mask if it exists
+- run frangi filter with default recommended parameters (threshold at 0.0002 (.0004 for RAW), close to Sepehrband et al 2021), removing WMH with WMH mask if it exists
 - remove blobs that are likely too big to be PVS (needs to be checked) ***added 1/4/23***
 - calculate with aseg.stats
 - run frangi filter with just white matter mask and default parameters (threshold is the same as above), removing WMH with WMH mask if it exists